 Take your time

-We’ve all tried the fad diets that promise a quick fix — eat this, drink this, take this pill and lose 20 pounds in 20 days (C’mon, who among us hasn’t tried cabbage soup, grapefruit, or some strange lemon juice and cayenne pepper concoction?).
-Crash diets don’t work and can be harmful.
+We’ve all tried the fad diets that promise a quick fix — eat this, drink this, take this pill and lose 20 pounds in 20 days (C’mon, who among us hasn’t tried cabbage soup, grapefruit, or some strange lemon juice and cayenne pepper concoction?)
+Crash diets don’t work, and worse, they can be harmful.
 It took you time to put on the weight, and it will take time to get back to a healthy weight.
 It’s not easy to change your lifestyle, but you can do it!